 Selection of Prototypes for Reuse

-In accordance with Florida statutes, the Superintendent shall recommend that previously acquired plans be adapted for use on a new site when such reuse is feasible and practical, as an alternative to the acquisition of design services prescribed herein.
-Reuse of plans shall only be considered after the facility previously constructed pursuant to the plans has been in use for one year.
+In accordance with Florida statutes, the Superintendent shall recommend reuse of existing construction documents or design criteria packages when such reuse is feasible and practical, as an alternative to the acquisition of design services prescribed herein.

 The Superintendent shall convene a review committee for the purpose of evaluating alternative plans for reuse.
-The review committee shall be comprised of representatives of the District's maintenance and construction departments, the Chief Facilities Officer, and the area director for the facility to be built.
+The review committee shall be comprised of representatives of the District's maintenance and construction departments, the Chief Operating Officer, and the area superintendent for the facility to be built.

 At a minimum, the committee shall consider the maintainability, functionality, energy efficiency, construction cost, and congruence of the design with the proposed site and surrounding environment.
 The committee shall collect input from the principals and maintenance supervisors at each of the existing facilities for which reuse of the plans is being considered, and shall receive a presentation from each respective architect on the potential adaptation of his/her design to the site, prior to formulating a recommendation for reuse.
 The committee shall rank the plans under consideration.